shohoku11wrj/shohoku11wrj.github.com/_posts/way/Technology/2013-09-22-algorithm-study-series-two.md

 Bounded-Depth Search Trees includes: (2,4) Tree, Red-Black Tree

+To under Red-Black tree more easily, we could learn (2,4) Tree at first.
+These two trees can be converted to each other.

 <!--preview-->

 __Bounded-Depth Tree__, or __Depth-Bounded Tree__, can be used to implement an ordered dictionary with `\(O(logn)\)` search and update times.